Pai-U/Pai_for_yuyu/_posts/2022-04-23-Second-test-posts.md

 title:  "Unsupervised clustering analysis with R"
 categories: R Statistics Retail_Data
 ---
-This analytical report aims to segment clients' data by their annual income.
+This analytical report aims to segment clients' data by K-means unsupervised clustering.
 Then conduct a precise customer analysis by comparing the relation between each cluster and each variable. <br>

 <a href="https://github.com/Pai-U/Projet_PAI/tree/main/Cluserting%20Clients%20segmentation">Codes and datasets available on Github</a> <br>